 But Doug Laumann and Buddy Bell need to start stepping it up too, and Williams needs to let it happen.

 Laumann has stumbled in attempts to create cheap bullpen options.
-Upper-round relief prospects like Drew O'Neil and Leroy Hunt have flopped, andhit a wall in Birmingham last season.
-Aaron Poreda might not have been long for Chicago either, but at least he helped get (for whatever that's worth).
+Upper-round relief prospects like Drew O'Neil and Leroy Hunt have flopped, and Kyle Bellamy hit a wall in Birmingham last season.
+Aaron Poreda might not have been long for Chicago either, but at least he helped get Jake Peavy (for whatever that's worth).

 There is a next wave in place, though, headlined by Gregory Infante.
 He could start the season in Chicago, but he walked nine batters over six innings in winter ball, so I wouldn't bank on him.
 Some time in Charlotte would do him good.
 Charles Leesman also could get a look in the bullpen when summer rolls around, depending on what happens with Sale, and Nathan Jones has a big fastball-curve combo that seems destined for better results.

 Behind them are Addison Reed and Jacob Petricka, but they don't register on the 2011 big-league radar.

 This bunch isn't particularly encouraging, and yet they're the best potential relievers the Sox have rounded up in a long time.
 You could even throw 2005 into the mix, because if Jenks didn't pan out, Jeff Bajenaru was the next-best option.